NefrodzV/to-do-list/README.md

 # To Do List

 ## Description
-Basic todo list to practice the Single Resposibility Principle of the SOLID Principles.
+Basic todo list to practice the two of the SOLID Principles.
+SOLID principles applied:
+* Single Resposibility Principle
+* Open-Closed Principle

 ## Features

-* Creating a todo with its respectives tasks.
+* Creating a project with its respective todos
+* Editing, updating and removing projects
+* Editing, updating and removing todos
+* Show how many todos are completed overall
-* Editing the todo list.
+* Using local storage to store the project
-* Having an indicatior for the priority of the todo and its tasks like its due date.
-* Setting the state of the task if its ongoing, completed, or pastdue.

 ## Built With
 * Vanilla JS